The information in this article applies to:

 To place a cap on top of the Fencing columns as shown in the image of the gate, you can use the rectangular Geometric Shape out of the Library Browser, apply the same stone material, and resize and place it appropriately over the colums.

-To download a catalog of bonus Eldorado Stone® textures and other bonus libraries, visit our Content Resources page.
+To download a catalog of bonus Eldorado Stone textures and other bonus libraries, visit our Online 3D Library.